Adopted Plan Documents Here

 The essential requirement for any growth scenario is that it is plausible, within the realm of what exists today, or what could be in the future.

-Each growth scenario contemplated for Berkeley County will include a theme, story and map to convey big ideas or important decisions facing the community.
-Their roots will be in a series of community meetings in the fall of 2020, which will be further refined by the project team to incorporate additional thoughts and ideas evaluated for the new comprehensive plan.
+Each growth scenario contemplated for Berkeley County included a theme, a story, and a map to convey big ideas or important decisions facing the community.
+These were rooted in a series of community meetings in the fall of 2020, then further refined by the project team to incorporate additional thoughts and ideas evaluated for the new comprehensive plan.

-Ultimately, the scenarios themselves will be fictitious stories about the future and offer an objective view of the trade-offs associated with competing growth alternatives.
-Information presented for the Scenario Planning and Likely Impacts Analysis will be almost entirely data-driven, and the findings and conclusions presented from the analysis will respond to the data considered.
-It will be important to put this information in the context of the overall planning process for the Comprehensive Plan, and weigh recommendations from the analysis against the community vision and guiding principles created for the new Comprehensive Plan.
+Ultimately, the scenarios themselves were fictitious stories about the future and offered an objective view of the trade-offs associated with competing growth alternatives.
+Information presented for the Scenario Planning and Likely Impacts Analysis was almost entirely data-driven, and the findings and conclusions presented from the analysis responded to the data considered.
+It was important to put this information in the context of the overall planning process for the Comprehensive Plan and weigh recommendations from the analysis against the community vision and guiding principles created for the new Comprehensive Plan.

 What is Return-on-Investment?

-To calculate ROI, the total benefit (revenues) is divided by the total costs (expenses) for each of the alternative growth scenarios.
-The result is expressed as a ratio, and a value greater than 1.0 indicates expected annual revenues to the County will be greater than expected annual expenditures.
-The surplus each year could be available to the County to save for, purchase or finance new capital projects in the planning area.
+To calculate ROI, the total benefit (revenues) was divided by the total costs (expenses) for each of the alternative growth scenarios.
+The result was expressed as a ratio, and a value greater than 1.0 indicated expected annual revenues to the County would be greater than expected annual expenditures.
+The surplus each year would be available to the County to save for, purchase, or finance new capital projects in the planning area.

-Certain revenue categories for the County — ad valorem taxes and specific fees — are more sensitive than others to different development types, locations, patterns and intensities in the planning area.
-And, the official Future Land Use Map in the One Berkeley Comprehensive Plan will provide the first vision and policies for the county that influence the physical distribution of growth and the type of development in the planning area, which are implemented in the county’s zoning ordinance and official zoning map.
+Certain revenue categories for the County — ad valorem taxes and specific fees — are more sensitive than others to different development types, locations, patterns, and intensities in the planning area.
+The official Future Land Use Map in the One Berkeley Comprehensive Plan provided the first vision and policies for the county that influenced the physical distribution of growth and the type of development in the planning area, which are implemented in the county’s zoning ordinance and official zoning map.

-The decisions made while preparing and adopting the new Future Land Use Map will directly generate wealth potential for the county in terms of increased, decreased or stable revenues moving forward.
-Concurrently, the decisions made also impact the type, size, and distribution of different infrastructure needed to support future growth and development, which influences the costs-to-serve for each infrastructure category and might dramatically impact the county and their partners ability to provide specific facilities and services or control tax rates to keep up with anticipated growth.
+The decisions made while preparing and adopting the new Future Land Use Map had the potential to generate wealth for the county in terms of increased, decreased, or stable revenues moving forward.
+Concurrently, the decisions made also impacted the type, size, and distribution of different infrastructure needed to support future growth and development, which influences the costs-to-serve for each infrastructure category and could possibly impact the county and its partners’ ability to provide specific facilities and services or control tax rates to keep up with anticipated growth.

 Direct Links to the One Berkeley Comprehensive Plan